CapeCodeInc/Unit-Converter/README.md

 Each conversion is identified by the unit1 and unit2, input as elements of enum.
 The conversion itself may be defined by
 - factor which will be used to multiply the given quantity to convert it from unit 1 to unit 2.
 The reverse conversion uses the same factor by division.
 - a pair of functions to convert the quantity to and from units unit1 and unit2.
-The functions may by entered as lambda expressions or they may be defined    sepparately as members of the Resources class.
+The functions may be entered as lambda expressions or they may be defined    sepparately as members of the Resources class.

 The following functions facilitate the addition: <br />
 public void Add(Unit unit1, Unit unit2, Conversion conversion) //adding a new conversion<br />